Shohruh-tuit/Shohruh-tuit/README.md

 ### Hi there 👋

-- 🔭 I work at Eriell Group and Enter Engineering!
+- 🔭 I work as a mobile engineer Eriell Group and Enter Engineering company.
 - 🌱 I’m currently learning flutter!
+- 👽 I have worked on many projects in the company and as a freelancer!